 An often used, abused, and misunderstood term, classical dressage refers to ancient principles of horse training, which are based on a large knowledge pool accumulated throughout centuries by various classical riding masters.
 Simon of Athens and Xenophon may be termed the first known riding masters in history who issued written guidelines about how to correctly train horses for cavalry use and warfare (some ancient texts have also been found in the Kikkuli region).

 Classical dressage (sometimes also referred to as classical or 'academic' equitation) is still being applied and practised by very few individuals and riding schools in this world.
-However, its popularity is steadily growing and classical dressage training principles may undergo a revival, especially as classical training is deemed more horse-friendly than certain modern training methods applied by some riders, for instance hyperflexion or Low-Deep-Round (here are some articles about the impact of this training method on horse health).
+However, its popularity is steadily growing and classical dressage training principles may undergo a revival, especially as classical training is deemed more horse-friendly than certain modern training methods applied by some riders, for instance hyperflexion or Low-Deep-Round (click here to access articles about the impact of this training method on horses).

 The term dressage is a relatively modern term and originated from the French term “dresser”, which simply means to train or tame.
 Academic dressage or equitation, in its original meaning, may be best described as dressage training of horse and rider at the Royal Courts (or riding academies, hence the term academic) throughout Europe during the Renaissance (foremost in Italy) and Baroque (France, England, Germany and other 'European states') period.
 Academic riding schools also taught the airs above the ground such as Levade, Pesade, Capriole, which are still being trained today in the four classical riding schools in Austria, Spain, Portugal and France, and also by individual classical riding masters worldwide.